Quickstart AsciiDoc3

 You can use other directories as well, but you have to edit asciidoc3.conf in a proper way to see the images (if any).
 Or you use asccidoc3api.py - see the doctext.

-To install, try apt/yum/rpm install dblatex or visit the corresponding homepage of the above mentioned software to learn more about the package and how to install.
+To install, try apt/yum/rpm install dblatex and so on or visit the corresponding homepage of the above mentioned software to learn more about the package and how to install.

-powered by hugo v0.157.0 extended • Theme Hugo Book, smooth changes by datenbahn
+powered by hugo v0.161.1 extended • Theme Hugo Book, smooth changes by datenbahn